Dynamically enhancing qubit-photon interactions with anti-squeezing: Qubit spectroscopy in the presence of squeezed photons

-The qubit-oscillator detuning is set to $(\delta_q-\delta_a)/2\pi=-100$~MHz, thus placing the system in the weak dispersive regime $\chi[r=0]/2\pi=-250$~kHz (Appendix~\ref{sec:disp_cal}).
-For various pump detunings $\delta_a/2\pi\in\{0,\pm20,\pm30,\pm40\}$~MHz, and pump amplitudes inducing up to 8 dB of squeezing $S$, we acquire the qubit reflection spectrum through its dedicated port (Fig.~\ref{fig:TRMsqueeze}).
-From each spectrum, we extract the frequency shift $\Delta \omega_q$ and linewidth broadening $2\Delta\gamma_\phi$ referenced to $S=0$~dB (pump off).
-For $\delta_a=0$, the balance of resonant two-photon pumping and dissipation stabilizes a squeezed steady-state.
-At maximal steady-state anti-squeezing, the oscillator mean occupancy is found to be of less than 2 photons (Appendix~\ref{sec:dpo_cal}).
-Hence, the variations of $\Delta \omega_q$ and $\Delta\gamma_\phi$ are consistent with a constant dispersive interaction strength (see Fig.~\ref{fig:TRMsqueeze} left).
-This is in stark contrast with the case $|\delta_a|\gg \kappa/2$, where the two-photon pump is balanced, not by dissipation, but by the detuning $\delta_a$.
+The qubit-oscillator detuning is set to $-100$~MHz, thus placing the system in the weak dispersive regime $\chi[r=0]/2\pi=-250$~kHz (Appendix~\ref{sec:disp_cal}).
+For various pump detunings $\delta_\mathrm{a}/2\pi\in\{0,\pm20,\pm30,\pm40\}$~MHz, and pump amplitudes inducing up to 8 dB of squeezing $S$, we acquire the qubit reflection spectrum through its dedicated port.
+From each spectrum, we extract the frequency shift $\Delta \omega_\mathrm{q}[r]$ and linewidth broadening $2\Delta\gamma_\phi[r]$ referenced to $S=0$~dB (pump off) (Fig.~\ref{fig:TRMsqueeze}).
+This technique was preferred to a time-resolved analysis as a consequence of the large transmon linewidth (Appendix~\ref{sec:transmon_spec}).
+For $\delta_\mathrm{a}=0$, the balance of resonant two-photon pumping and dissipation stabilizes a squeezed steady-state.
+At maximal steady-state anti-squeezing, the oscillator mean occupancy is found to be of less than 2 photons (Appendix~\ref{sec:ss_squeezing}).
+Hence, the variations of $\Delta \omega_\mathrm{q}[r]$ and $\Delta\gamma_\phi[r]$ are consistent with a constant dispersive interaction strength (see Fig.~\ref{fig:TRMsqueeze} left).
+This is in stark contrast with the case $|\delta_\mathrm{a}|\gg \kappa/2$, where the two-photon pump is balanced, not by dissipation, but by the detuning $\delta_\mathrm{a}$.
 Three notable features are visible in Fig.~\ref{fig:TRMsqueeze} right.
-First, for each detuning, as the pump amplitude approaches the instability point $\lambda=|\delta_a|$ where the squeezing parameter $r=\frac{1}{2}\tanh^{-1}{\lambda/|\delta_a|}$ diverges, we observe rapidly increasing frequency shifts and line broadenings.
+First, for each detuning, as the pump amplitude approaches the instability point $\lambda=|\delta_\mathrm{a}|$ where the squeezing parameter $r=\frac{1}{2}\tanh^{-1}{\lambda/|\delta_\mathrm{a}|}$ diverges, we observe rapidly increasing frequency shifts and line broadenings.
 Second, the symmetry between positive and negative detunings is broken.
-Indeed, the BO frequency shifts towards the qubit for $\delta_a>0$ and away from the qubit for $\delta_a<0$.
-Interestingly, despite this asymmetry, the qubit frequency shifts down with increasing $\lambda$, regardless of the sign of $\delta_a$, showing that the dominant effect at play is the BO enhanced fluctuations, and not a trivial modulation of the BO-qubit detuning.
+Indeed, the BO frequency shifts towards the qubit for $\delta_\mathrm{a}>0$ and away from the qubit for $\delta_\mathrm{a}<0$.
+Interestingly, despite this asymmetry, the qubit frequency shifts down with increasing $\lambda$, regardless of the sign of $\delta_\mathrm{a}$, showing that the dominant effect at play is the BO enhanced fluctuations, and not a trivial modulation of the BO-qubit detuning.
 Finally, the magnitudes of the qubit spectral shift and broadening are large.
 At maximal squeezing, the qubit frequency shifts by at least 4 times the bare qubit-BO dispersive coupling.
 Such large shifts cannot be explained by an unchanged interaction strength and a simple increase in the BO population.
-Indeed, we estimate $\braket{\bald\bal}[r]\le 1.2$ over this entire data-set, thus hinting towards a significant enhancement of the qubit-BO interaction strength.
+Indeed, we estimate $\sinh^2r\le 1.2$ over this entire data-set, thus hinting towards a significant enhancement of the qubit-BO interaction strength.